Border Girl: Title and artwork

 "[With Border Girl] I want to reflect what I am, a girl who has lived in Mexico, Spain, Italy, New York... and who translates all that fusion of styles into music.
 What I do is global music.
 It is the result of the cultural contrast of my childhood and adolescence; there is a lot of fusion, ranchera, hip-hop, Mexican guitars that cry or flamenco guitars that laugh."

 — —Rubio talking about the inspiration behind Border Girl.

 The album's name takes the title of the song "Border Girl", written by Richard Marx.
 Rubio liked it as an album title because she wanted to "reflect who I am".
-Several media opined it was a pun, and that the singer was referring to her crossover music act due it was her first English-language album.
-But in every interview, Rubio in a way explained that "Border Girl is Paulina, her story, her life, growing up in different countries of the world, absorbing that culture and putting it on her album."
-Using the parallelism as a musical device between her album and herself.
+Several media opined it was a pun, and that the singer was referring to her crossover music, since it was her first English-language album.
+But in every interview, Rubio explained that "Border Girl is Paulina, her story, her life, growing up in different countries of the world, absorbing that culture and putting it on her album", using the parallelism as a musical device between her album and herself.

 In reviewing Rubio's impact on U.S. Hispanic culture, Professor Angharad N. Valdivia wrote in her essay Latina/o Communication Studies Today (2008), "The title of the album declares the intention to inhabit that liminal space of the border."
 She concluded, "Hence she becomes the 'bordergirl' and creates an album that utilizes the polyvocality of her 'bordergirl' identity" as a "hybridity of inspired content and projected self-identidy" about a girl who transgresses the border.

 The artwork for Border Girl was shot by Spanish photographer Cesar Urrutia.
 On the cover, Rubio is seen resting her hand in the back pocket of her short jeans, giving the impression that she is subtly lowering her clothes to show her groin.
 She wears a crop top nude color and a short jeans.
 Frank Cogan from The Village Voice stated, "On the album cover she seems to be a dirty blonde" that show her most sexual facet.
 While Billboard journalist Leila Cobo gave a detailed description of Rubio's image as "part sex kitten, part dance diva", explained that she "comes across as the postcard-perfect party girl."

 The cover also served as one of two CD single covers for single of the album, "Don't Say Goodbye" / "Si Tú Te Vas".